Skip to content

 Is It Hard to Get Into Mid-America College of Funeral Service?
 Acceptance Rate & Requirements

 As a private institution in Jeffersonville, Indiana, Mid-America College of Funeral Service enrolls students across a range of programs.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

 Can I Afford It?